 That being said, I often see students creating their MCAT study schedule and make the mistake of just studying their areas of weakness without paying any attention to what areas are highest yield.
 Every student I meet with, I start with a general breakdown of how many content questions they are likely to see from every category:

 *This table only covers areas that you need to review content for.
 Critical Analysis and Reading Skills is left out of the calculations.

-- The passages that are on the MCAT are not the sort of thing that most people read for fun.
+- MCAT passages that are on the MCAT are not the sort of thing that most people read for fun.
 If you want to get good at it, you must set aside time for practice in your study schedule.
-The more passages you read, the easier they are to understand.
+The more practice passages you read, the easier they are to understand.

 - MCAT writers are tricky.
 Their bag of misleading answers seems unending, but it is finite.
 With every wrong answer you identify, the better you get at identifying traps that the MCAT writers are setting for you.

 - Even if you study all of the content on the MCAT, not all of the information is going to stick.
 Doing MCAT practice questions will help guide you to identify your strengths and weaknesses.